-A: You may download the W-4P Form from our website at http://ers.ehawaii.gov or contact our office and we will mail you the form.
+A: You may download the W-4P that is available on the following page https://ers.ehawaii.gov/resources/all-forms or call our office and we will mail you the form.

-Q: Does the ERS send any notice when there is change to my pension?
+Q: Does the ERS send any notice when there is a change to my pension?

 Q: When will I receive my tax reporting documents (1099R)?